How to fix the error DNS PROBE FINISHED NO INTERNET? - Qiling

 3. Clear the DNS cache

-The devices stores the DNS information of the recent or frequent URLs you type while surfing the Internet.
-Over time, the DNS cache builds up and corrupts the information.
-This will either slow down the network speed or cause internet issues.
+The devices stores DNS info of frequently typed URLs while surfing the Internet, which over time can corrupt and slow down network speed or cause internet issues.

-To get rid of this DNS cache, you can flush/clear it on your computer.
-The steps to flush the DNS are as follows:
+To get rid of the DNS cache, you can flush it on your computer by following these steps:

 Step 1.
 Open the Command Prompt on your computer.